jnnr/mga/README.rst

 This repo hosts an implementation of a modeling-to-generate-alternatives (MGA) algorithm with some examples within the modeling framework oemof.

-The idea of MGA is that it might be interesting to know alternative solutions of an optimization model which may look very different but have nearly the same total system cost as the global optimimum.
+The idea of MGA is to investigate alternative solutions of an optimization model which can be different in other quantities but have nearly the same total system cost as the global optimum.

 A well-known approach is the "hop, skip and jump" algorithm (TODO: Add ref), which finds alternative solutions in the following way: After finding the global optimum